 Looking beyond single foods we find that certain combinations make the results indigestible and thus promoting of either putrefaction (protein with sugars or starches) or fermentation (simple sugars with most everything else).
 Both of these lead to the formation of a lot more acid waste in the digestive system a great part of which ends up the bloodstream.
 Adopting an alkaline diet will very quickly help balance blood pH and promote maximum excretion of acid wastes.
 Over time, this will allow the body to not only recover proper digestion and elimination on a meal-per-meal and daily basis, but also to eliminate acidic wastes stored in our tissues throughout the body, thus ridding it of aches and pains, the potential for chronic inflammation or infection, as well as for more serious degenerative diseases like arthritis, cancer and multiple sclerosis, for example.

-(If you want to read more about water, salt and kidney function you can read How much salt or how much water?
+If you want to read more about water, salt and kidney function you can read How much salt or how much water?
 For more information about the importance of water in digestion and health read Why we should drink water before meals and Water, ageing and disease.
-For more on calcification, the importance of minerals in general and magnesium in particular, you can read Minerals and bones, calcium and heart attacks and Why you should start taking magnesium today.
-For more on the importance of proper hydration in treating chronic inflammation read Treating arthritis I: super-hydration, alkalisation and magnesium.)
+For more on calcification, the importance of minerals in general and magnesium in particular, you can read Minerals and bones, calcium and heart attacks, Why you should start taking magnesium today and Reversing calcification and the miracle of vitamin K2 For more on the importance of proper hydration in treating chronic inflammation read Treating arthritis I: super-hydration, alkalisation and magnesium.